carpentries-incubator/SDC-BIDS-EEG-EEGLAB/_episodes/03-BIDS_init_EEG_EEGLAB.md

 ---
-title: "Introduction to BIDS-EEG"
+title: "Initializing data into BIDS Standard"
 teaching: 0
 exercises: 0
 questions:
 - "How do I get my data into a BIDS standard?"
 objectives:
-- "Understand how to initialize your data into a BIDS standard.
+- "Understand how to initialize your data into the BIDS standard.
 keypoints:
-- "Your data will be initialized and in a BIDS standard and are now ready to be submitted to the Lossless pipeline."
+- "Your data will be initialized into the BIDS standard and is ready to be submitted to the Lossless pipeline."
 ---

 ## Initializing Data

-1. Download Face13 sourcedata folder from [here](https://drive.google.com/drive/folders/1xq85woDpAYXhCtzdgjkXpjjjggiWSKtc)
+1. Download Face13 sourcedata folder from [here](https://drive.google.com/drive/folders/1xq85woDpAYXhCtzdgjkXpjjjggiWSKtc).
+The whole `sourcedata` folder needs to be downloaded.

-2. Create a project folder (for the tutorial we will call this folder 'Face13').
+2. Create a project folder in the location that you would like to work from (for the tutorial we will call this folder 'Face13').
 This can be done in a terminal window:

     ```bash
     >> mkdir Face13